badrul-amin/Retail-churn-predictor/README.md

 ### 3. Churn Labelling — Temporal Split
 Defined churn using a **forward-looking prediction window (Sep – Dec 2011)**:
-- Customers with **no purchase in the prediction window = churned (1)**
-- This avoids data leakage — features and labels come from different time periods
+- Customers with **no purchase in the prediction window = churned (1)** This avoids data leakage, where features and labels come from different time periods.

 > ⚠️ **Note on leakage:** An initial random split produced AUC = 1.0 (a red flag).
 Recency was computed from the same snapshot date used to define churn, so the model was reading the label directly from the feature.
 The temporal split corrects this.